Support and information for businesses during the COVID-19 pandemic

 - resolving workplace conflict

 What to do if an employee needs time off work to look after someone: Employees are entitled to time off work to help someone who depends on them (a ‘dependant’) in an unexpected event or emergency.
 This would apply to situations related to coronavirus (COVID-19).
-For example:

 Statutory Sick Pay (SSP): Those who follow advice to stay at home and who cannot work as a result will be eligible for SSP, even if they are not themselves sick.
 Employers should use their discretion and respect the medical need to self-isolate in making decisions about sick pay.